QualyaIO/obtuse.DSP/README.md

 - velocity: not only linear? save for monophonic?
 - tremolo (e.g. at Voice level)
 - also folding for wavetable?
+- sampler: option for repeating samples, beyond looping
+- sampler, drummer: option to kill on note off?

 Vult